tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------

-#### What does it mean when 'DoNotTrack' is enabled?
+#### What does it mean (under the hood) when 'Do Not Track (DNT)' is enabled?

-When you first install AdNauseam, you will see "Make exceptions for non-tracking Ads" checked for you by default.
-This applies to [sites](https://www.eff.org/files/effdntlist.txt) that follow the [EFF](ttps://www.eff.org)'s [Do Not Track Standard](https://www.eff.org/dnt-policy).
+This setting applies to [sites](https://www.eff.org/files/effdntlist.txt) that follow the [EFF](ttps://www.eff.org)'s [Do Not Track Standard](https://www.eff.org/dnt-policy).
 With 'Do Not Track (DNT)' enabled, AdNauseam will send the DNT header and then allow requests from sites who have pledged to respect this emerging standard.
 Furthermore, Ads will be visible on these sites (they will still be collected by AdNauseam), and clicks on these Ads will be disabled.

-Of course you can change any these behaviors by visiting the AdNauseam settings page and checking either:

-- "Don't hide non-tracking Ads"(Under "Hiding Ads")
-- "Don't click non-tracking Ads"(Under "Clicking Ads")

-For example, you can still hide the Ads from DNT sites, in order to enjoy Ad-free browsing, while leaving clicking disabled, so as to still respect those sites trying to behave ethically.

-When you are browsing DNT sites, the AdNauseam icon in the toolbar will turn green and you will receive DNT info in the AdNauseam menu.
+The following specific changes occur when one or both of the DNT-exception options are disabled:

+When AdNauseam is not hiding ads for DNT sites (hidingAds=true, disableHidingForDNT=false)
+        disableClickingForDNT: false,)

+When AdNauseam is not clicking ads for DNT sites (clickingAds=true, disableClickingForDNT=false)

 -----------